 What Credentials Do Grow Therapy Providers Hold?

-How Do I Choose a Provider?
+How Do I Choose a Provider on Grow Therapy?

-Can I Switch to a New Provider?
+Can I Switch to a New Provider on Grow Therapy?

 Yes, you can switch providers at any time.
 It is always recommended you let your current provider know you will be switching.
 To switch providers, all you need to do is select a new one from the directory.

-Who Is Eligible for Medication?
+Who Is Eligible for Medication With Grow Therapy?

-Medication can be prescribed to those 6 years and older.
+Medication can be prescribed to those six years and older.
 For kids and teens seeking medication management, it is vitally important for parents to be involved with the process.
 Providers may choose to not medication those under a certain age and instead suggest therapy as a first option.

-How Do I Get My Medications?
+How Do I Get My Medications With Grow Therapy?

 Any medications your provider deems necessary will be sent to your local pharmacy.
 You will be able to pick it up when it is convenient for you and you will pay your co-pay for medications or an out-of-pocket cost.